mcneel/developer.rhino3d.com/content/en/guides/grasshopper/csharp-essentials/4-design-algorithms/index.md

 ```

-## Next Steps
+## End of Guide

-This is the part 4 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).
+This is part 4 of the [Essential C# Scripting for Grasshopper guide](/guides/grasshopper/csharp-essentials/).